thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 #### b.
 Update your layer configurations
 - Update your folder names, order in which they need to be processed and the number of images to create
-- Optionally add maximum repeatability rule in for the layers - Please see [Maximum Repeatability Feature](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection/issues/16) and [Layer Item Maximum Repeatability Settings](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection/issues/20)
+- Optionally add maximum repeatability rule in for the layers - Please see [Maximum Repeatability Feature](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection/issues/16)
 - Optionally add layer combination exclusion rules in for the layers - Please see [Layer Combination Exclusion Feature](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection/issues/15)

 *Example of default configuration along with maximum repeatability and layer compatibility*